aVeryStrangeLoop/aVeryStrangeLoop.github.io/prog.md

 [About](/)   |   [Research](/projects.html)   |    [Publications](/pubs.html)   |   [Personal](/personal.html)   |   [Open-Source](/prog.html)

 ## Open-source
-This page lists the open-source I've worked on or am currently working.
-All of the source code is available in on my github account.
+This page lists the open-source programs I've worked on or am currently working on.
+All of the source code is available in the given repositories.

 ### Multistate-ising solver (Under development)
 A solver to find the lowest energy state of a 2D ising like system with each cell containing any number of states.
 The list of accessible states, a hamiltonian and system size etc is provided by the user.
 The solver then performs optimization over the system cells using multiple methods - Steepest descent, Simulated annealing and Genetic Algorithm.